voteliquid/blog/_posts/2017-12-06-the-long-tail-of-political-participation.md

 layout: post
 title: "The Long Tail of Political Participation"
 author: davidernst
 excerpt: "Political capital is most likely distributed along a power law.
-But our current electoral process cuts off the long tail, leaving so many people out.
+But our current electoral process cuts off the Long Tail, leaving so many people out.
 It doesn't have to be this way."
 unlisted: true
 ---